kkkrist/chromium-extension-service/README.md

 # Chromium Extension Service

-This is a service used by [Chromium Update Notifications](https://github.com/kkkrist/chromium-notifier) primarily for error tracking.
-Legacy versions use it to fetch version info for installed extensions.
+This is a service used by [Chromium Update Notifications](https://github.com/kkkrist/chromium-notifier) for error tracking and to increase privacy when fetching update info for installed extensions from the Chrome Web Store (strips cookies with personal data).

 ## Requirements